23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Broughton Street

 Broughton Street is lined with an array of boutiques, galleries, cafes, and restaurants.
-Be sure to stop by the Savannah Bee Company.
-Opened in 2002, Savannah Bee Company peddles the world’s finest honey products, from body creams to spreads.
+We recommend stopping by the Savannah Bee Company (104 W Broughton St).
+Opened in 2002, Savannah Bee Company peddles some of the world’s finest honey products, from body creams to spreads.

-Located on the corner of Broughton and Whitaker Street, the popular Paris Market is also worth a browse.
-The Paris Market offers a selection of gifts & housewares.
-You’ll find everything here, from antiques to jewelry.
+Located on the corner of Broughton and Whitaker Street, the popular Paris Market (36 W Broughton St) is also worth a browse.
+The Paris Market offers a selection of gifts and housewares.
+When we popped in, we found a little of everything here, from antiques to jewelry.
 The store also serves up some tasty cafe-style food & drinks for your shopping trip.

 Sorrel-Weed House

 Fan of the supernatural?
 Don’t leave Sorrel-Weed House off your Savannah wishlist.
 Sitting upon Madison Square, the 16,000-square-foot mansion is one of the largest historic homes in Savannah.
-And with its paranormal intrigue, it’s become one of the city’s most interesting places to go for travelers.
+And with its paranormal intrigue, we think it’s one of the city’s most interesting places to go for travelers.

 Sorrel-Weed House

-By day, you can visit Sorrel-Weed House to admire its architectural charms.
-The house is one of the city’s finest examples of Greek Revival and Regency-style architecture.
-Inside, you’ll uncover an impressive collection of period furniture & artwork.
+By day, visit Sorrel-Weed House to admire its architectural charms.
+The house is one of the city’s finest examples of Greek Revival and Regency-style architecture we spotted in the city.
+Inside, you’ll uncover an impressive collection of period furniture and artwork.

 Of course, the real treat is to pop in at night.
 In the evening, Sorrel-Weed House hosts a popular ghost tour.
-Join in if you’ve got the nerve.
+We highly recommend joining in—if you’ve got the nerve!

 Fort Pulaski National Monument

 American Civil War buffs will want to squeeze in a visit to the Fort Pulaski National Monument.
-Located on Cockspur Island on the Savannah River, the 19th-century brick fort is one of the coolest things to see in Savannah.
+Located on Cockspur Island on the Savannah River, the 19th-century brick fort is one of the coolest things to see in Savannah for history lovers.

-Touring Fort Pulaski, you’ll learn all about its history, including the siege that led to the Union’s control of Savannah.
-On weekends, the fortress also hosts historic weapons demonstrations.
+Tour Fort Pulaski to learn all about its history, including the siege that led to the Union’s control of Savannah.
+On weekends, we also discovered that the fortress hosts historic weapons demonstrations.
 Watch as demonstrators fire Civil War-era muskets and cannons into the air.

 Fort Pulaski National Monument

-Besides its historical value, Fort Pulaski National Monument is a fantastic destination for nature lovers.
+Besides its historical value, we think Fort Pulaski National Monument is a fantastic destination for nature lovers.
 The fort sits upon over 5,300 acres of parkland, crossed by nature trails.

 A good starting point for hikers is the North Pier Trail.
 Less than one mile out & back, the trail whisks you off the Battery Hambright and the historic north pier.

-For the island’s most beautiful vistas, tackle the Lighthouse Overlook Trail.
+For the island’s most beautiful vistas, we recommend tackling the Lighthouse Overlook Trail.
 On the trek, you’ll be treated to gorgeous views of the Savannah River, Tybee Island, and the Cockspur Island Lighthouse.

 Savannah History Museum